The simulation monitor lets you see the detailed activity taking place within Simul8's internal simulation engine.

 Click STEP to move forward just one step.
 Note that Step here is more detailed than Step on the main button bar because the main button bar step on shows steps that have an effect on the simulation simulation (the successful steps in the simulation monitor).

 The Now tab shows a description of the even that is currently being processed.

-The Future tab shows a description of the next thing that is going to happen or the next thing that SIMUL8 will test to see if it can happen.
-(For example “End of job on Activity” or “Try to move a Work Item to an Activity”).
+The Future tab shows a description of the next thing that is going to happen or the next thing that Simul8 will test to see if it can happen.
+(For example “End of job on Work Center” or “Try to move a Work Item to a Work Center”).